Lawyer: Suspect in anti-gay killing struggled with sexuality

 - Cohen pleads guilty, implicates Trump in hush-money scheme VIEW

+Woodward’s lawyer, Edward Munoz, told the newspaper that Woodward suffers from a “serious mental disorder” and struggled with his own sexual identity.

-He says the 21-year-old has Asperger syndrome, a developmental disorder that general causes affected children and adults to have difficulty with social interactions.
+The attorney said Woodward has Asperger syndrome, a developmental disorder that generally causes difficulty with social interactions.

-Munoz told BuzzFeed News that Woodward “has a lot of issues, I think, around sexual orientation.”
+Munoz told BuzzFeed News that his client “has a lot of issues, I think, around sexual orientation.”

+“There’s going to be some evidence that comes out that shows he’s very confused,” he said.

+Bernstein — who attended the same high school as Woodward — disappeared in January while visiting his family on winter break.